 Clockwise: Helen Kane; Duke Ellington; Cliff Edwards; and Al Jolson.

-Well, today I celebrate the birthday of my mother, born on this day in 1928.
+Well, today I celebrate the birthday of my mother, born on January 13, 1928.
 I was wondering how I would handle this, and decided that I would start off with some pictures of her through the years.
 They are just below.

 Clockwise: Mom with her father in 1928; Mom with my eldest brother James; Mom with Dad; and Mom & Dad with great-grandson Reed.